jc782/jc782.github.io/_posts/2020-05-19-Dithered-Sticker-Art.markdown

 It's an improvement.
 So I wrote a bit of Javascript to generate a PDF that would print a guide to where to place the stickers and spent a morning filling it in.
 I managed to pap this shot of dog+art when back at home.
 ![ribble](/assets/images/algoart/final.JPG){:class="img-responsive"}

-If you want to try generating your own image, then I made a simple [firebase](https://firebase.google.com/) app which lets you upload an image and, if you like it, generate the PDF for an A3, A2, or A1 paper size project depending on your ambition.
+If you want to try generating your own image, then I made a simple [firebase](https://firebase.google.com/) app that lets you upload an image and, if you like it, generate the PDF for an A3, A2, or A1 paper size project depending on your ambition.
 You can find that app [here](https://algorithmic-art.firebaseapp.com/).
 Good images at the A3 size are especially difficult to find due to the extremely low resolution.
 </div>